Education gives children choices.

 There is a difference between knowing about a school in rural Colombia and standing inside one.

-For companies, this is an opportunity to sponsor an educator's experience directly.
-Your contribution covers the program costs and gives a teacher the chance to bring something back that reaches far beyond three weeks in Colombia.
+Your contribution covers the program costs and gives the chance to bring something back that reaches far beyond two weeks in Colombia.

 What the program includes: Two weeks in Arbeláez, Colombia